 Users receive strong security via AES 256-bit OpenVPN encryption.
 You even have the ability to connect to up to 7 devices simultaneously.

-Best part of all: You can use CyberGhost’s in-house NoSpy servers, located in an independent data center from which you can easily operate the open web.
+Best part of all: You can use CyberGhost’s in-house NoSpy servers, located in an independent data center from which Australian users can easily operate the open web.

 Moreover, CyberGhost is the only VPN in our list that still has working servers in Russia.
 It has a huge network of 6000+ servers in 88 countries, including 127 servers located in the city of Moscow in Russia.

 CyberGhost is the only VPN that offers a 45-day money-back guarantee offer.
-This means Canadian users get extra two weeks to test their VPN service compared to other providers.
+This means you get extra two weeks to test your VPN service compared to other providers.
 However, if you don’t want to provide credit card details, then sign up for CyberGhost’s 24-hour free trial.